 To complete a planned route, I change the number of days needed… not change the route to meet a specific number of days.
 I can always find extra days to hike.

 The smart hiker will try to carry as little weight as possible with a skilled eye to staying safe, dry, and warm.
 Many hikers spend most of their pre-trip planning trying to assemble the lightest kit possible.
-My methodology is to check of the items I need for the specific trip using a spreadsheet.
+My methodology is to check off the items I need for the specific trip using a spreadsheet.
 Once checked, the weights are calculated for me.
 At this point, what it weighs is what it weighs.
 If I have picked the correct gear, it would be an exercise in futility to try and tweak needed gear to meet some arbitrary pack weight.

 An example of this is what I went through on a recent trip.
 There would only be one water source over the course of a two day trip, approximately at the half-way point of the hike.
 Additionally the weatherman kept changing the forecast each day… predicted high temperatures changed from 102F to 87F and kept going back and forth each day.
 For me, I would need twice as much water at 102 degrees than at 87 degrees.
 This meant my water weight could vary by as much as 8.3 lbs.
 At 102F, I would need a much heavier backpack to carry the added water weight, but I would need a much lighter sleeping bag or quilt.
 Now add the chance of precipitation, which changed daily, the gear and weight needed, varied considerably for this short trip.
 Depending on the forecast the day before the trip, my gear could weigh anywhere from 3 to 10 pounds.
-The final kit ended up weight 3lbs 7 ounces.
+The final kit ended up weight 3lbs 7 ounces excluding food and water.

 This particular trip was a good one.
 I enjoyed varied terrain, plant life, and panoramic views.
 And the only question several people asked was,